-For the diver, there are a myriad of volunteerism activities you may consider making part of your itinerary for your next dive trip, mostly available through a quick Google search for such opportunities!
+For divers, there is a myriad of volunteerism activities you can consider as your itinerary for your next trip.
+Just do through a quick Google search for such opportunities!

-Everyone has the right to enjoy the oceans the way they are, and they really do present a unique world of beauty to those who visit it.
-It is our responsibility to protect the fragile marine environment, take nothing with us, and only leave bubbles in our wake.
+Everyone has the right to enjoy the oceans the way they are.
+Oceans present a unique world of beauty to those who visit it and it is our responsibility to protect the fragile marine environment.
+Take nothing with us, and only leave bubbles in our wake.